k-bx/hdcharts/README.markdown

 It might in the future.
 The current stack is just where it's meandered to after a series of (potentially unfortunate) design decisions:

 - any rendering outside of a browser is a little risky right now in terms of picking winners.
 Even my nanna is watching tv inside a browser these days.
-And once you choose to target the browser, you choose to use javascript.
+And once you choose to target the browser, you choose javascript as the coding medium.
 And within this context, d3js is the mature front-runner for browser charting excellence.

 - Since I've never coded in javascript, I looked at ghcjs and retreated in fear.
 It seemed a bit too monolithic to attempt something where lots of learning was needed.
 And I couldn't see how I was going to hook up with the d3js library.
 Meanwhile, with jmacro I could start with d3 example snippets lying around, put quasi-quotes around them, and they would kind of work.